 By now it should be late afternoon, perfect time for a gelato or an Aperol spritz!
 When in Rome…

-Part 2 of our weekend in Rome is here!
+Here are part 2 and 3 of our weekend in Rome!